IBM/webspherelab/Liberty_Perf_Lab.md

 1. [Start JMeter](#start-jmeter)

-2. Open a terminal on the lab image.
+2. Open a terminal on the lab image; for example, double click on `Xfce Terminal` on the Desktop.

 3. First, we'll need to find the PID(s) of Liberty.
 There are a few ways to do this, and you only need to choose one method: